Changing the Plan or Infrastructure of a Heroku Postgres Database

 DATABASE_URL location) used by your application:

-$ heroku pg:promote HEROKU_POSTGRESQL_WHITE --app sushi Promoting HEROKU_POSTGRESQL_WHITE_URL to DATABASE_URL... done
+$ heroku pg:promote HEROKU_POSTGRESQL_WHITE_URL --app sushi Promoting HEROKU_POSTGRESQL_WHITE_URL to DATABASE_URL on sushi... done

 The follower database is now the primary database (although the application is not yet receiving new requests).